 *Artisans and vendors may not be available every day.

-In The BBQ Barn, David, his wife Liz, and their 5 children will be barbecuing from 9:00 am to 5:00 pm every Saturday now through October.
+At The BBQ Barn, David, his wife Liz, and their 5 children will be barbecuing from 9:00 am to 5:00 pm during the 2019 summer season.
+The BBQ Barn will be open every Thursday, Friday and Saturday starting in May 2019.

 They have several delicious lunch and dinner options that will have you coming back every weekend.
 Enjoy your chicken barbecue meal right here on our 15-acre farm.